Devops-Hackthon-May-25/Theme03-Terraform-Challange/Task2-Import_Resources/README.md

 #### Tasks:
 - Use provided scripts to manually create resources:
-  - AWS: EC2 instance, Security Group and S3 bucket. resources created in us-east-1 region with the naming convention of task2-import-me-<resource name>
+  - AWS: EC2 instanceand S3 bucket.
+Resources created in Mumbai region with the naming convention of task2-import-me-<resource name>

-  - Azure: VM, Network Security Group, Storage account and Container
+  - Azure: VM and Storage account.
+Resources created in CentralIndia location
 - Write Terraform code to match the manually created resources
 - Import them into Terraform state using `terraform import`